API Reference

 - Check each leaf for balance violations

-- Subdivide violating neighbors (only respecting physical limits like h_min)
+- Subdivide violating neighbors (only respecting physical minimum-size limits)

 - Repeat until no violations